tastejs/PropertyCross/intelappframework/README.md

-=Intel's App Framework Property Cross Implementation=
+#Intel's App Framework Property Cross Implementation

 Intel's App Framework was formally jqMobi.
 It is a javascript library specifically designed for mobile HTML5 app development.